OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 #### Dynamic Analysis

-Patch the app or us runtime instrumentation to bypass fingerprint authentication on the client.
+Patch the app or use runtime instrumentation to bypass fingerprint authentication on the client.
 For example, you could use Frida call the <code>onAuthenticationSucceeded</code> callback directly.
 Refer to the chapter "Tampering and Reverse Engineering on Android" for more information.

 #### Remediation

 Fingerprint authentication should be implemented allong the following lines:

 Check whether fingerprint authentication is possible.
 The device must run Android 6.0 or higher (SDK 23+) and feature a fingerprint sensor.
-The user must have protected their logscreen and registered at least one fingerprint on the device.
+The user must have protected their lockscreen and registered at least one fingerprint on the device.
 If any of those checks failed, the option for fingerprint authentication should not be offered.

 When setting up fingerprint authentication, create a new AES key using the <code>KeyGenerator</code> class.
 Add <code>setUserAuthenticationRequired(true)</code> in <code>KeyGenParameterSpec.Builder</code>.